 Success is dependent on the amount of trust and authority Google places on your website.

-Based on this, your SEO Growth strategist creates a plan combining technical updates (algorithm changes), content strategy, a PR strategy, on-going user experience, and of course keywords & phrases.
+Based on this, your SEO agency creates a plan that considers technical updates (algorithm changes), content strategy, a PR strategy, on-going user experience, and of course keywords & phrases.

 It’s important to remember that SEO requires constant tweaking and maintenance, the longer you work at it, the more fruitful it’ll be.
 Although it may take some time for results to show, once you’re ranking, SEO can deliver a great ROI.